 We all have a responsibility to ensure that the University is an accessible and inclusive space for everyone.
 Line managers are encouraged to proactively, yet discreetly, discuss any required adjustments and communication preferences with employees.

 The University provides a range of support for deaf and hard of hearing staff.
-Read more information from the Equality Policy Unit about Support for Disabled Staff at the University.
+Read more information from the Equality & Inclusion Unit about Support for Disabled Staff at the University.

 Types of adjustments and support available;

 Line managers can be an important source of information and support for colleagues.
 Below are some points to consider;